Adityab099/Transformer-OneNote/README.md

 ## Project Structure

-- `index.html` - Main and only source file containing styles, sidebar navigation, and all study content.
+- `index.html` - Main and only source file containing all study content.

 ## How to Use